-Sector Department Title of document GDS number Publication date 30 Sector External Sector Department Ministry of Foreign Affairs and Trade Title of document GDS18-12 Publication December 2021
+Sector Department Title of document GDS number Publication date 30 Sector External Sector Department Ministry of Foreign Affairs and Trade Title of document Antarctic and Southern Ocean Research Directions and Priorities 2021-2030 (jointly held between LINZ, MPI, MBIE and MFAT) GDS number Publication December 2021

 Excerpt from GDS Action points New Zealand will lead, support, and share research that increases understanding of the interaction between global systems and Antarctica, and advances New Zealand's climate change mitigation and adaptation policies and capability to respond to change. (p.
 2) increase New Zealander's awareness of Antarctic issues and advancing climate change policies and capability to respond, and adapt, to change. (p.
-5) research is required to: better understand the linked cryosphere-ocean-atmosphere- lithosphere processes regulating the state and behaviour of Antarctic ice-sheets and ice shelves under past, present and future climate conditions understand processes of ocean-cryosphere interaction and ocean circulation processes beneath ice shelves and connections to ice sheet/shelf behaviour and Southern Ocean processes inform projections of Antarctica's contribution to regional, New Zealand and global sea level rise identify thresholds of irreversible ice shelf and/or ice sheet collapse (pp. 9-10) research is required to: enhance understanding of cryosphere-ocean-atmosphere interactions, in particular uptake of heat and carbon dioxide in the Southern Ocean and its implications for climate and ecosystems better understand sea ice distribution and volume and the processes influencing sea-ice formation, drift and decay, to enhance projections of sea-ice changes and improve understanding of the implications of those changes enhance understanding of the role of sea ice, polynyas and meltwater on controlling the flux of heat, carbon and salt between the ocean-atmosphere and implications for ice sheet stability improve knowledge of ocean heat transport including how freshwater feedbacks influence melt rates under ice shelves and at grounding lines better understand past, present and future ocean processes and conditions to provide context for a warming [+2°C] world, testing models and initialising models used to make future projections improve understand ing of atmospheric processes and the implications of changes in those processes for the Ross Sea region and for New Zealand better understand biogeographic structuring, processes, genetic biodiversity and biogeochemistry of terrestrial and marine ecosystems and the drivers of variability and change understand the resilience and adaptation of Antarctic w
+5) research is required to: better understand the linked cryosphere-ocean-atmosphere-lithosphere processes and ice shelves under past, present and future climate conditions understand processes of ocean-cryosphere interaction and ocean circulation processes beneath ice shelves and connections to ice sheet/shelf behaviour and Southern Ocean processes inform projections of Antarctica's contribution to regional, New Zealand and global sea level rise identify thresholds of irreversible ice shelf and/or ice sheet collapse (pp. 9-10) research is required to: enhance understanding of cryosphere-ocean-atmosphere interactions, in particular uptake of heat and carbon dioxide in the Southern Ocean and its implications for climate and ecosystems better understand sea ice distribution and volume and the processes influencing sea-ice formation, drift and decay, to enhance projections of sea-ice changes and improve understanding of the role of sea ice, polynyas and metiwater on controlling the flux of heat, carbon and salt between the ocean-atmosphere and implications for ice sheet stability improve knowledge of ocean heat transport including how freshwater feedbacks influence melt rates under ice shelves and at grounding lines better understand past, present and future ocean processes and conditions to provide context for a warming (+2°C) world, testing models and initialising models used to make future projections improve understand biogeographic structuring, processes, genetic biodiversity and biogeochemistry of terrestrial and marine ecosystems and the drivers of variability and change understand the connections between ozone recovery, global atmospheric circulation change and Antarctic weather systems. (p.
+11) research is required to: better understand biogeographic structuring, processes, genetic biodiversity and biogeochemistry of terrestrial and marine ecosystems and the drivers of variabilit